13th-Month Pay Computation: Employee and Employer Quick Guide

 • Employees on maternity leave

-Who are not guaranteed a 13th-month pay?
+Who is not guaranteed a 13th-month pay?

-• Government employees including those hired by government-owned and controlled corporations
+• Government employees, including those hired by government-owned and controlled corporations

 • Managerial employees (unless stipulated in their employment contract)